-Winless or Poor Teams After NFL Bye Week
+Winless or Poor NFL Teams Coming Off A Bye Week

 Although this scenario may seem like a rare one for bettors, there are usually several teams that are winless before their bye week.
 Remember, bye weeks begin in Week 4, and there will be likely a few franchises without a win at that time.

 The bye week gives these downtrodden teams a bit more time to prepare for their opponents and make adjustments to figure out what has gone wrong so far.